BirdsongTeam/Supplementary-Material-Steinkampf--Pellecuer-Pelletan-Provini-SOUPE/README.md

 SM1: codes and documentation

 * SM1a: SOUPE package.
 Please don't skip the **"SOUPE Tutorial.md"** file, that contains the complete tutorial to install and use the package.
 The .zip file is the package to be installed, the .tar.gz file is the source code.
+They should not be unzipped.
 Please have a look at **"SOUPE Decision Tree.png"** file for a detailed step by step through the different options of the functions.
 * SM1b: code for the case studies
-* SM1c: detailed explanation of the case studies
-* SM1d: supplementary figures